tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Don't enter your Email address and don't buy the paid products it offers, there are free alternatives.

+If you don't want to spend your time reading the AJATT site, that's totally fine too.
+This site covers most of its key points.

 ### Should I watch anime with English subtitles?

 Yes, if you want to learn English.